ESLint - Foundation

 - max-params - In functional programming, you should ideally only have 1 param per function.
 In practice, this can be a bit too restrictive, so having a limit of 3 params is sensible before converting to a single object with named params.
 Too many params requires developers to memorize the order and also makes multiple optional params a pain.
 It does not matter if you can look up the signature or TypeScript helps you.
 In practice, this limit is better.
 React components are a great example of this in practice because props is single object param.

-- quotes - This ensures optimal quotes for all 3 types (single, double, backtick).
+- @stylistic/quotes - This ensures optimal quotes for all 3 types (single, double, backtick).

 - react/jsx-boolean-value - Being explicit is better, and it makes props look consistent.
 Even for people who don’t prefer this, since it fixes on save, they can write it without being explicit, and when they save, it makes it explicit, and thus consistent for everyone.

 - max-lines - If your components are getting too large, it’s usually a sign that you should break them up into smaller ones for performance, readability, and separation of concerns.
 There are going to be exceptions here and there.
 In those cases, the developer can disable this rule in the file, and it can be discussed during a code review.
-In my experience, nearly all of my component files are less than 200 lines, but you can increase this to 250, or use the default of 300, if you prefer.
+In my experience, nearly all of my component files are less than 200 lines, and the rule allows up to 300, by default.

 - @typescript-eslint/consistent-type-definitions - You should use